 ALFRED PASIEKA / SCIENCE PHOTO LIBRARY ALFRED PASIEKA / SCIENCE PHOTO LIBRARY

 Healthy lungs.
-Computer graphic of a healthy pair of human lungs, sectioned to show the internal anatomy of airways.
-At upper centre, the trachea (windpipe) introduces air from the larynx of the throat into the respiratory system.
-The trachea branches into two bronchi before entering each lung.
-Within the lungs the bronchi divide into an internal network of smaller and finer bronchioles.
-These bronchiole tubules finally end in tiny air sac alveoli (not seen).
-In alveoli, exchange of gases occurs: inhaled oxygen enters the blood and carbon-dioxide is breathed out.
+Computer graphic of a healthy pair of human lungs with the internal anatomy of airways visible.
+At upper centre the larynx (or voicebox) is seen at the top of the trachea (windpipe).
+Air travels through the trachea into the two branching bronchi (at centre) and into each lung.
+The bronchi are then seen to divide into smaller & finer bronchioles.
+These end in microscopic alveoli (not seen) where the exchange of gases takes place.
+Inhaled oxygen enters the blood and carbon-dioxide is breathed out.
 For this respiration process, the lungs are inflated and deflated by movement of the diaphragm and ribs.

 Model release not required.
 Property release not required.